Underhand Front Raise – What It Is, How To Do It, Muscles Worked, And Alternatives Exercises

 Shoulders

-Your shoulders are comprised of a number different muscles, the simple act of putting weight on your arms and hands, and pulling them against the force of gravity will affect all the muscles in your shoulder, this effect is intensified with the easy-to-do exercise we explained.
-The underhand front raise exercise works all the areas in your shoulder, specifically the anterior deltoid and the lateral deltoid.
+Your shoulders and arms are comprised of a number of different muscles; deltoids, biceps, triceps, etc, the simple act of putting weight on your arms and hands, and pulling them against the force of gravity will affect all the muscles in your shoulder, this effect is intensified with the easy-to-do exercise we explained.

 Chest